polok-dev98/FineTune_YoloV5/README.md

 That's it!
 These are the basic steps to train a YOLOv5 model using a dataset prepared with Roboflow.
 We can further fine-tune the model by changing the hyperparameters and other training settings.

-Observations about the yolov5 custom training project:

-From the above images, we saw Yolov5 model accurately detects the test image classes such as cat and dog which is good in sound.
-Moreover, our images are insufficient, if we provide more images for training purposes, our model can perform very well as we expected.